terraform-linters/tflint-ruleset-aws/docs/rules/aws_security_group_rule_deprecated.md

 ## Why

-Avoid using the `aws_security_group_rule` resource, as it struggles with managing multiple CIDR blocks, and, due to the historical lack of unique IDs, tags and descriptions.
+Avoid using the [`aws_security_group_rule`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule) resource because it has difficulties managing multiple CIDR blocks and historically lacks unique IDs, tags, and descriptions.
+To prevent these issues, follow the current best practice of using the `aws_vpc_security_group_egress_rule` and `aws_vpc_security_group_ingress_rule` resources.

-For further information, see the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule).

 ## How To Fix